 - Tips on creating a reliable sales pipeline – focus on the critical sales activities necessary to bring in the new customers you need.

 - Learn what motivates a customer to buy?
 Map out a scalable sales process that aligns with how customers want to buy?

-- How to convert leads to sales and create a winning sales funnel?
+- Learn how to create an effective sales pitch that converts clients and customers into buyers.
+How to convert leads to sales and create a winning sales funnel?

 - How customer-centricity will propel brands forward by creating customer personas?